sus-org-pl/ngo-campaigns/README.md

 ### Error Handling

-If an API request fails, an error will be thrown in getDetailsUrl(), while getPaymentUrl() allows handling errors via the provided hooks.onError callback.
+If an API request fails, an error will be thrown in getDetails(), while getPaymentUrl() allows handling errors via the provided hooks.onError callback.

 ## License